amcrabtree/amcrabtree/README.md

 - 😄 Pronouns: She/They
 - 📫 How to reach me: **angela.crabtree.88@gmail.com**

-- 🌱 I’m currently studying machine learning and other AI techniques for biomedical applications
+- 🤖 Current focus: studying machine learning and other AI techniques for biomedical applications
-- 🔭 I’m currently working on characterizing new double-stranded RNA viruses and satellites in budding yeast
+- 🔬 Current research project: characterizing new double-stranded RNA viruses and satellites in budding yeast
+- 🪱 Recent research project: transcriptome analysis of drug-treated worms to determine mechanism of action

 - 💬 Ask me about Harry Potter, Final Fantasy VII, Buffy the Vampire Slayer, Supernatural, Witcher, or MARVEL.
 I will have opinions.